Skip to content

 The evidence base is not uniform across the conditions a neuro-optometrist treats.

 Strongest evidence — convergence insufficiency in children.
-The Convergence Insufficiency Treatment Trial randomised 221 children aged 9 to 17 to four arms (home pencil push-ups, home computer therapy, office-based vergence/accommodative therapy, placebo office condition).
-After 12 weeks, about 75% of the office-therapy group met success criteria, versus 43% (home computer), 33% (home push-ups), and 35% (placebo) (Convergence Insufficiency Treatment Trial Study Group, 2008).
-The load-bearing modern citation for vision therapy as an evidence-based treatment.
+The Convergence Insufficiency Treatment Trial randomised 221 children aged 9 to 17 to four arms: home-based pencil push-ups, home-based computer therapy plus push-ups, office-based vergence/accommodative therapy with home reinforcement, and an office-based placebo condition.
+After 12 weeks, a successful or improved outcome was reached by 73% of the office-based therapy group, versus 43% for home-based pencil push-ups, 33% for home-based computer therapy plus push-ups, and 35% for the office placebo.1 The load-bearing modern citation for vision therapy as an evidence-based treatment.

 Emerging positive evidence — vision therapy for post-concussion CI.
-The CONCUSS trial (Alvarez et al., 2025), in the British Journal of Sports Medicine, applied office-based vergence/accommodative therapy to patients aged 11 to 25 with concussion-related convergence insufficiency persisting past one month.
-The therapy group improved markedly more than the comparison condition on both clinical measures and symptom scores.
-The first high-quality RCT extending the CITT result into the post-concussion setting — sharpening the case for therapy when CI is the specific finding, not for post-concussion broadly.
+The CONCUSS randomised trial (Alvarez, Scheiman et al., 2026), in the British Journal of Sports Medicine, tested office-based vergence/accommodative therapy with movement in participants aged 11 to 25 who had concussion-related convergence insufficiency and post-concussive symptoms persisting 4 to 24 weeks after injury.
+Participants assigned to immediate therapy improved far more than those assigned to delayed (waitlist) therapy: after six weeks, 88% (46 of 52) were classified as successful or improved on the combined convergence measure, versus 8% (4 of 52) in the delayed group, with parallel gains in symptom scores.2 Among the first high-quality RCTs to extend the CITT result into the post-concussion setting — sharpening the case for therapy when CI is the specific finding, not for post-concussion broadly.

 Less validated — post-trauma vision syndrome, yoked prism, visual midline shift.
-The 2022 Consensus Statement on Visual Rehabilitation in Mild TBI, jointly produced by the American Academy of Ophthalmology and the North American Neuro-Ophthalmology Society, concluded that diagnoses such as post-trauma vision syndrome, visual midline shift, and vertical heterophoria — and treatments built on them — rest on case reports and case series rather than controlled trials (Subramanian et al., 2022).
-The original framework (Padula & Argyris, 1996) remains influential; the controlled-trial evidence is not where the convergence-insufficiency evidence is.
+The 2022 Consensus Statement on Visual Rehabilitation in Mild Traumatic Brain Injury, produced by the American Academy of Ophthalmology and the North American Neuro-Ophthalmology Society, concluded that descriptively named entities such as post-trauma vision syndrome, visual midline shift syndrome, and vertical heterophoria — and the treatments built on them — have weak scientific underpinnings, with published studies comprising case reports and case series rather than controlled trials.3 The original framework (Padula and Argyris, 1996) remains influential;4 the controlled-trial evidence is simply not where the convergence-insufficiency evidence is.

 The honest framing: vision therapy works well for what it works well for, and the strongest case is convergence insufficiency, including in concussion.
 For other targets, the practice is more variable.
 The right question to ask is what specific finding is being treated and what evidence supports that treatment.